JaySLee/covid/README.md

   - The latter includes "the number of COVID patients moved abroad from the Netherlands.
 This currently concerns COVID IC patients who have gone from the Netherlands to a hospital in Germany."
 * [112721:] Hospitalizations are &#128543;.
 * [111621:] Hospitalizations are not as dire as earlier this year and last year, but almost there :-/.
+* [122821:] Just like above, _vertical lines indicate when lockdowns are enacted_ (solid <red>red</red> line) or lifted (dashed <green>green</green> line).<a name="lockdown-prediction"></a>
+  - Thickness of line indicates severity of lockdown or extent of the loosening of restrictions.
+* [122821:] Lockdown observations to predictions:
+  - Interestingly (and probably verifiable through LCPS), hard lockdowns appear to occur when (regular) hospital bed occupancy is between 1500-1800 and ICU bed occupancy is about 500.
+  - Signficant ease of lockdowns occur when regular bed occupancy is 500.
+  - [122821:] **Based on this pattern and assuming the occupancy trends continue, we can expect ease of lockdowns near the end of January 2022.**